SteveJustin1963/zork/README.md

 This is a high-level overview of how you might implement Zork's game logic in Forth-83 with fixed-point 16-bit integers.
 In practice, creating a complete Zork-like game would require significant programming effort and attention to detail, as well as creative storytelling and puzzle design.

+## code
-## The provided code in Forth-83 seems to aim for a text adventure structure, but there are several issues and possible improvements.
-Forth-83 has a different memory management model compared to modern programming languages, so the code must respect the limitations of a 16-bit system, particularly with regard to fixed-point arithmetic and memory allocation.
+- aim for a text adventure structure,

+issues and possible improvements.

+- Forth-83 has a different memory management model compared to modern programming languages,
+- so the code must respect the limitations of a 16-bit system
+- particularly with regard to fixed-point arithmetic and memory allocation.

 Let's address the issues and improve the code: